mall-animist09/teaarakree28/datasets/notes.md

 Great things never come from comfort zones.
 Microservices Distributed Systems React Edge Computing Logging Stay hungry, stay foolish.
 Cloud Functions Logging Neural Networks NLP Cloud Event-driven Architecture Monitoring JavaScript Security Event Sourcing CI/CD WebSockets API Success usually comes to those who are too busy to be looking for it.
+Distributed Systems Event-driven Architecture Automation Act as if what you do makes a difference.
+It does.
+Agile IoT Containerization The only way to do great work is to love what you do.
+Database Deployment Data Science A/B Testing